sankalp-rajeev/Smriti/docs/judge_evidence.md

 - Summary uses CHW-facing wording: `Saved visits on this device`, urgent cases, follow-ups, routine visits, and a collapsed explanation of saved visit notes, patient history, and local health guidance.
 - Community Panel uses CHW-facing wording such as `Saved on this device`, `Needs attention`, `Follow-ups`, `No recent visit`, and `Urgent review saved`; it avoids diagnosis, prediction, treatment, and risk-score claims.
 - Urgent Protocol Lookup uses CHW-facing wording such as `Urgent protocol lookup`, `Check urgent guidance`, `Local guidance checked`, `Health guidance used`, and `Urgent review may be needed`; it avoids emergency-AI, AI-triage, diagnosis, treatment, dose, and risk-score claims.
-- Offline Proof reports local/offline status, RealGemma model status, setup state, and blocked direct audio.
+- Offline Proof reports local/offline status, RealGemma model status, setup state, Gemma audio transcription validated as manual probe, and vision paper-note scan available.
 - The core runtime does not require a cloud API.

 ## Required Local Setup